Skagit County Master Gardener Foundation

 Step by Step

-Growing Tomatoes and Vegetables in the Pacific Northwest
+Growing Vegetables and Tomatoes in the Pacific Northwest

 1020 flat of two-month-old romaine lettuce and basils in 3.5-inch pots.
 Ready to start harvesting. © Photo by Kay Torrance